Skip to main content

 Prerequisites

-The pre-requisites for using the git pre-commit hook are:
+The prerequisites for using the git pre-commit hook are:

 • The pre-commit package manager installed